 No, your doctor will order the CT scan.
 He or she can discuss the risks and benefits of the test, explain the results and organize any further follow-up.

 There is no preparation needed for a low-dose CT scan (LDCT) to screen for lung cancer.
 You do not need to fast or take oral contrast.
 You may continue all your medications and eat and drink normally.
 It is advised that all jewelry from the neck to the upper abdomen be removed as this can affect the image quality.
 Read more

 You will lie on your back on the CT scan table with your hands above your head.
 The table will move in and out of a donut-shaped ring where X-rays are generated and detected.
 You will be asked to hold your breath for a few seconds.
 You will not need an injection or dye.
 The procedure takes approximately two minutes, and you may leave once it is completed; you do not wait for the results.
 Read more

-The risks of low-dose CT scans (LDCT) can be divided into false positive or negative findings, incidental findings, radiation exposure and anxiety.
+The risks of low-dose CT scans (LDCT) can be divided into false positive or negative findings, over diagnosis, incidental findings, radiation exposure and anxiety.

 False Positive Findings: While LDCT screening for lung cancer can save lives, it has a high number of false positives, findings that appear abnormal but turn out to be non-cancerous.
 An example is a nodule caused by a scar or old infection.
-A quarter of patients screened will have a finding in the lungs that requires further testing, but the majority of these findings do not represent cancer.
-You may need further tests, such as more CT scans, referral to specialists at a multidisciplinary nodule clinic, a lung biopsy or surgery.
-In the National Lung Screening Trial (NLST), about one in four participants had a false positive.
+Up to one quarter of patients screened will have a finding in the lungs that requires further testing, but the majority of these findings do not represent cancer.
+You may need further tests, most commonly a repeat CT scan.
+Your doctor may refer you to specialists at a multidisciplinary nodule clinic or request a PET scan, lung biopsy or surgery.

 False Negative Findings: Screening may not pick up some cases of lung cancer.
 In the National Lung Screening Trial (NLST), about 4% of lung cancers were not detected at screening.